Meet Donald Tusk, EU's ex president, and one of the most corrupt and despotic politicians in Europe.

 The president of the EU Donald Tusk, was recently reappointed (not elected) into office.
 This was despite vigorous protests from his own native country Poland.
 Why were Poles protesting one of their own?
 Because Donald Tusk was one of the most corrupt and despotic Polish politician that Poland has ever seen.
-During his years as prime minister rampant corruption inflitrated every office of the Polish government and banking sector and Journalists were fired from their jobs, beaten up and thrown to jail because they dared to report on those corruptions or even because they criticized Tusk and his government.
+During his years as prime minister rampant corruption infiltrated every office of the Polish government and banking sector and Journalists were fired from their jobs, beaten up and thrown to jail because they dared to report on those corruptions or even because they criticized Tusk and his government.
 It was during the ruling years of the Tusk's party the “Civic Platform” or “PO” that standards which are generally accepted by contemporary democracies, such as free speech, freedom of the press and the right to demonstrate against the government and its crimes were frequently and brazenly violated.
 Here are some examples of what transpired in clear breach of democratic norms while Donald Tusk was prime minister of Poland and while his PO party, which he continued to control even after he became EU president, ruled Poland.

 In June 2014, agents of the Internal Security Agency raided the headquarters of the news weekly "Wprost" after the magazine published the transcripts of recorded conversations held by some of the highest level PO politicians in Warsaw’s most expensive restaurants.
-The so called “tape scandal” or “waitergate” that had erupted upon publication of the content of these tapes, provided evidence of many scandalous and criminal behaviours, including the revelation that state-owned companies actively subsidized those media platforms that were writing in favour of the ruling government.
+The so called “tape scandal” or “waitergate” that had erupted upon publication of the content of these tapes, provided evidence of many scandalous and criminal behaviors, including the revelation that state-owned companies actively subsidized those media platforms that were writing in favor of the ruling government.
 State security agents, raided the magazine's offices overnight and its editor said "physical force" had been used in an attempt to seize his laptop.

 Polish police officers attempt to seize laptop from Wprost magazine editor-in-chief.